schmettow/New_Stats/docs/Classic_linear_models.md

 ## 0.66
 ```

 The clue with Pearson's $r$ is that it normalized the slope coefficient by the variation found in the sample.
-This resembles z-transformation as was introduced in  \@ref(transforming-variables).
+This resembles z-transformation as was introduced in  \@ref(transform-measures).
 In fact, when both, predictor and outcome, are z-transformed before estimation, the coefficient equals Pearson's $r$ exactly:

 ```r